floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_rest_config.md

 ### IP addresses of users behind proxies

-If users are required to use proxies to access OpenSearch/Elasticsearch, their actual IP address might be obscured by the proxy.
+If users are required to use proxies to access Elasticsearch, their actual IP address might be obscured by the proxy.
 However, proxies can report the actual IP address of the user in special HTTP headers, such as the `X-Forwarded-For` header.
 Search Guard allows you to evaluate these IP addresses as well.
 You just need to specify the IP addresses of trusted proxies in the configuration.
 This is one in a special section of `sg_authc.yml`:

 ```yaml
 auth_domains: